XGWang0/xgwang0.github.io/_posts/2018-10-24-hive-table-sample.md

 1.We can define a number of buckets during table creation.
 But loading of an equal volume of data has to be done manually by programmers.

+#### column chosen for partititon VS bucket
+*.Partitioning:

+When choosing a partition column in a table, `partitioning column should not have high cardinality (no.of possible values in column).`

+For example, a table contains employee_id, emp_timestamp and country. if we select emp_timestamp as partitioning column, then we will end up creating billions of folders in HDFS.

+This will increase overhead on Name Node and decrease overall performance.
+In this case, we can choose country as partitioning column, because it will create maximum 196 partitions ( as total number of counties in world are 196).

+*.Bucketing:

+Bucketing decomposes data in each partition into `equal number of parts` as we specify in DDL.

+In this example, we can declare employee_id as bucketing column, and no.of buckets as 4.

+If we have 10000 records in USA partition, then each bucket file will have 2500 records inside USA partition.

+Further if we apply _sorted by_ clause on employee_id , then joining of two tables with same bucketed and sorted column will be very quick.

+>Bucketing works well when the field has high cardinality and data is evenly distributed among buckets.
+>Partitioning works best when the cardinality of the partitioning field is not too high.

 #### Conclusion
 In conclusion to Hive Partitioning vs Bucketing, we can say that both partition and bucket distributes a subset of the table’s data to a subdirectory.
 Hence, Hive organizes tables into partitions.
 And it subdivides partition into buckets.